-We will cover out-patient services in a hospital and the difference between the cost of a ward and a semi-private or a private hospital room.
+We will cover the difference between the cost of a ward and a semiprivate or a private hospital room.

-A hospital is a facility licensed to provide care and treatment for sick or injured patients, primarily while they are acutely ill or chronically ill.
+A hospital is a facility licensed to provide care and treatment for sick or injured patients, primarily while they are acutely or chronically ill.
 It must have facilities for diagnostic treatment and major surgery.
 Nursing care must be available 24 hours a day.
 It does not include a nursing home, rest home, home for the aged, sanatorium, convalescent hospital or a facility for treating alcohol or drug abuse or beds set aside for any of these purposes in a hospital.